 The artist who painted the Venice Pride Rainbow Lifeguard Tower, Patrick Marston, shares the meaning behind the colors.

-Here is a message from the Venice Pride tower artist Patrick Marston and his husband and business Michael Brunt.
+Here is the 2017 message from the Venice Pride tower artist Patrick Marston and his husband and business partner Michael Brunt.

 We are the two artists that painted the rainbow lifeguard tower in June of 2017, in conjunction with Venice Pride.